- Home

 Standard 9 requires the course owner to make sure that the proposed course does not duplicate either the title or the outcomes of an existing training package, accredited course or skill set.

 Training packages often provide students with flexibility in the units of competency needed to gain a qualification.
-For example, the packaging rules, which set out what units of competency are needed to gain a particular qualification, may allow students to choose from a large selection of electives from another training package or accredited course.
+For example, the packaging rules, which set out what units of competency are needed to gain a particular qualification, may allow students to choose electives from another training package or accredited course.

 ASQA cannot accredit a course if:

-- it is a subset of a single training package qualification that could be recognised through a statement of attainment (i.e. partial completion of the existing qualification)
+- it is a skill set or subset of a single training package qualification that could be recognised through a statement of attainment (i.e. partial completion of the existing qualification);

 - it duplicates a training package qualification and includes additional units of competency from a training package or accredited course that could be recognised through a statement of attainment.